Ghulam Rabbani

 Sheikh Ghulam Rabbani (31 December 1936 – 10 December 2010), was a Pakistani professional footballer who played as a right winger.
 Rabbani represented the Pakistan national football team from 1954 until the 1960s, captaining the team in 1961.

 Early life

 Rabbani was born on 31 December 1936 in Delhi in British India.
 He moved to Karachi in the newly formed Pakistan following the partition.

 Club career

-National Football Championship

-Rabbani started his career with Pakistan Mughal Football Club in 1953, and won the National Football Championship with Punjab four times.
-He represented East Pakistan at the 1960 edition of the Championship helping the side win their maiden title, and latter won two titles with Dacca Division in 1961 and 1962.
-He also won the national title with the Karachi Division in 1963 and 1965.
-He later played briefly for Pakistan Airlines joining the departmental side on 4 April 1963 before his eventual retirement.